Factors of IID on Trees: Abstract

 According to the Kolmogorov 0-1 Law, the tail $\sigma$-field is trivial for every IID probability measure.
 Reasoning similar to its proof shows the second of the following implications for $\Aut(\Td)$-invariant processes:

-It is open whether finitely dependent implies FIID and whether trivial tail implies FIID, as well as whether FIID implies trivial 1-ended tail.
-All these questions are resolved on $\Z$: finitely dependent implies FIID by using the VWB condition of \ref b.Orn:book/ and trivial tail does not imply FIID by \ref b.Orn:KnotB/ and \ref b.Kalikow:TTinv/, while FIID implies trivial 1-ended tail $\sigma$-fields by \ref b.RohSin/.
+It is open whether finitely dependent implies FIID and whether trivial tail implies FIID.
+These questions are resolved on $\Z$: finitely dependent implies FIID by using the VWB condition of \ref b.Orn:book/ and trivial tail does not imply FIID (even for finite $\A$) by \ref b.Orn:KnotB/ and \ref b.Kalikow:TTinv/.
+It is also known that for finite $\A$, FIID implies trivial 1-ended tail $\sigma$-fields, as proved by \ref b.RohSin/.
+This latter implication is false for $\A = [0, 1]$.
 We note, however, that \ref b.Smoro/ proved that Gaussian processes on $\Z$ with trivial 1-ended tail {\it are} FIID.

 The following question is due to \ref b.Bowen:FIIDiso/:

 \procl q.FIIDiso Is every FIID process isomorphic to an IID process? \endprocl

 \ref b.Orn:factor/ proved this holds on $\Z$.
 It does not suffice on $\Td$ to have factor maps each way, since this holds for the 2-shift and 4-shift, but these are not, by \ref b.Bowen:fg/, isomorphic.
 Note that \ref b.Popa/ proved that there exist non-amenable groups where FIIDs are not necessarily isomorphic to IIDs.